ekxide/iceoryx2-book/source/getting-started/publish-subscribe.md

 brakes if an obstacle gets closer than X meters.

-In iceoryx2, that’s a perfect job for the **publish–subscribe** pattern: one process publishes a stream of distances, another subscribes and reacts.
+In iceoryx2, that’s a perfect job for the **publish–subscribe** pattern: one participant publishes a stream of distances, another subscribes and reacts.

 ```lua
 +--------------------+           +-------------------+